A Log PSS morphism with applications to Lagrangian embeddings: Abstract

 \section{Abstract}

 Let $M$ be a smooth projective variety and $\mathbf{D}$ an ample normal crossings divisor.
 From topological data associated to the pair $(M, \mathbf{D})$, we construct, under assumptions on Gromov-Witten invariants, a series of distinguished classes in symplectic cohomology of the complement $X = M \backslash \mathbf{D}$.
 Under further ``topological'' assumptions on the pair, these classes can be organized into a {\em Log(arithmic) PSS morphism}, from a vector space which we term the {\em logarithmic cohomology} of $(M, \mathbf{D})$ to symplectic cohomology.
-Turning to applications, we show that these methods and some knowledge of Gromov-Witten invariants can be used to produce {\em dilations} and {\em quasi-dilations} (in the sense of Seidel-Solomon \cite{Seidel:2010uq}) in examples such as conic bundles and open parts of isotropic Grassmannians.
+Turning to applications, we show that these methods and some knowledge of Gromov-Witten invariants can be used to produce {\em dilations} and {\em quasi-dilations} (in the sense of Seidel-Solomon \cite{Seidel:2010uq}) in examples such as conic bundles.
 In turn, the existence of such elements imposes strong restrictions on exact Lagrangian embeddings, especially in dimension 3.
-For instance, we prove that any exact Lagrangian in a complex 3-dimensional conic bundle over $(\mathbb{C}^*)^2$ must be diffeomorphic to $T^3$ or a connect sum $\#^n S^1 \times S^2$.
+For instance, we prove that any exact Lagrangian in any complex 3-dimensional conic bundle must be diffeomorphic to a product $S^1 \times \Sigma_g$ or a connect sum $\#^n S^1 \times S^2$.